Loading

 The Pre-Filing Checklist

 Two prior solar denials were sitting in Sumter County's public BZA records.
 The comparable signal was not hidden.
-RealClear AI reads those records so your team doesn't have to.
+RealClear reads those records so your team doesn't have to.

 Two Prior Solar Denials — Same County, Same Board